suzaku-io/boopickle/README.md

 That's it for generating a pickler for a case class!
 Unpickler generation is pretty much the same, check out the code for details.

-BooPickle also supports automatic pickler generation for sealed class hierarchies and that functionality is also implemented by a macro.
+BooPickle also supports automatic pickler generation for sealed class hierarchies and that functionality is also implemented by the macro.
 When the macro first checks if it's a trait, it will continue under a different code path than for case classes.
 Goal of the macro is to create a `CompositePickler` for the given trait so that all implementing classes are included.